monsoonmaelstrom/book2/book2.md

 We go get the remaining rabbits, resetting the snares as we do.
 When we walk back to the others, Gavin and Henry look mildly surprised, but they’re the only ones.

-I leave the butchering and cooking of the rabbits to whoever’s willing to do it, and go lean up against Liam who wraps an arm around me.
+I leave the butchering and cooking of the rabbits to whomever’s willing to do it, and go lean up against Liam who wraps an arm around me.
 We need tents and some gods damned privacy, but it doesn’t seem like we’re going to have any of that for the next couple of weeks.
 I sigh.

 “Are you okay?”
 Liam murmurs.